-The IMSA WeatherTech SportsCar Series announced their 2022 schedule, which will include 12 venues and events.
+The IMSA WeatherTech SportsCar Series announced its 2022 schedule, which will include 12 venues and events.

 Kicking off the season will be the 60th running of the Rolex 24 of Daytona on January 29-30 with all five classes competing.
 NBC will once again carry the event and a complete programing schedule will be announced later, but the start and finish will be live on the main channel with hour-and-a-half of coverage on Saturday and the final two hours broadcast on Sunday.